rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ![LibreNMS Database Status](../images/librenms_configure_database_status.png)

 Once that is complete, the third button will be active, which is "Create Admin User", so go ahead and click this.
 You will be prompted for an admin user name.
 In our lab we are simply going to use "admin", and a password for that user.

 Make sure the password is secure and, again, log it somewhere safe, such as a password manager.
 You'll also need to fill in the email address for the administrative user.
 Once all of that is completed, simply click the "Add User" button.

 ![LibreNMS Administrative User](../images/librenms_administrative_user.png)

 Once you do this, you'll be faced with a screen for "Finish Install."
 There should only be one item left to finish the install and that is a line that asks you to "validate your install".

 Click the link.
 Once you've done this and everything is successful, you'll be redirected to the login page.
 Login with your administrative user and password.

 ## Adding Devices

 Again, one of our assumptions was that you are using SNMP v2.
 Remember that each device you add must be member of your community string.
 We are adding two devices as examples here.
-A Ubuntu workstation and a CentOS server.
+An Ubuntu workstation and a CentOS server.

 You will more than likely have managed switches, routers, and other devices to add.
-The author can tell you from past experience that adding switches and routers tends to be a whole lot easier than adding workstations and servers, which is why we are using those as our examples.
+The author can tell you from past experience that adding switches and routers tends to be a whole lot easier than adding workstations and servers, which is why we are including the more difficult examples.

 ### Ubuntu Workstation Setup